List of Marvel Comics characters: P: Pestilence

-Pestilence is the name of several characters appearing in American comic books published by Marvel Comics.
-Some of them are members of the Horsemen of Apocalypse.
+Pestilence is the name of several characters in the Marvel Comics universe; some are members of the Horsemen of Apocalypse.

 Plague

 Plague was originally a member of the Morlocks with disease-inducing abilities.
-She was saved from the Mutant Massacre by Apocalypse, and joined the Horsemen of Apocalypse, becoming Pestilence.
-The character was created by Chris Claremont and Paul Smith and first appeared in Uncanny X-Men #169 (February 1983).
+She was saved from the Mutant Massacre by Apocalypse, and joined as Pestilence.
 She fell to her death after Molecula accidentally knocked her off her flying steed.